 Nonfat Milk Powder, Whey Protein Concentrate, Milk Protein Isolate

 In order to make powdered milk, fluid is forced through a tiny hole at high pressure and then blown out into the air.
-This causes a lot of nitrates to form, and the cholesterol in the milk becomes oxidized.
+As a result, this causes a lot of nitrates to form.
+The cholesterol in the milk becomes oxidized.
 Contrary to popular opinion, cholesterol is not a demon but your best friend; you don’t have to worry about consuming foods containing cholesterol, except that you do not want to consume oxidized cholesterol.
-Evidence indicates that oxidized cholesterol can initiate the process of atherosclerosis.

 Natural and Artificial Flavors